martin059/virtualization-level-2-vagrant-setup/README.md

 # 1. Second Virtualization level: Vagrant set up script

-This section of the project contains the required scripts for automatically deploying and provisioning a Virtual Machine (VM) capable of developing and running the Sample App made for the [1st virtualization level](https://github.com/martin059/vitualization-level-1-prototype-app).
+This section of the project contains the necessary scripts for automatically deploying and provisioning a virtual machine (VM) capable of developing and running the Sample App for the [first virtualization level](https://github.com/martin059/vitualization-level-1-prototype-app).

-The aim of this project is to provide a way to quickly create and configure lightweight, reproducible, and portable development and demo environments using [Ansible](https://www.ansible.com/) playbooks and roles.
+The aim of this level is to provide a way to quickly create and configure lightweight, reproducible, and portable development and demo environments using [Ansible](https://www.ansible.com/) playbooks and roles.
 The environment can be brought up and managed using [Vagrant](https://www.vagrantup.com/).

 The VM is built on top of the [AlmaLinux](https://almalinux.org/) 9's [official vagrant box](https://app.vagrantup.com/almalinux/boxes/9), using the _currently released version_.